BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 - `instant_guardian_takedown_crystals.txt` - A small little attempt to speed up the crystals you have to guard for awhile in the Guardian Takedown.
 I think dynamic blueprinty stuff gets in the way of being able to set these vars.
+- `no_marcus_character_intros.txt` - An attempt to turn off the Marcus voiceovers as you cycle through your savegames (and presumably while selecting a new character).
+As with my Better Vehicles attempt, though, the relevant objects get loaded dynamically and I've never figured out how to trigger a hotfix for that.

 Licenses
 ========